 We have a long history of recovering data for moms.
 But data recovery isn’t that great of a Mothers’ Day gift.
 It’s a stressful situation, through and through.
 We know.
 We’ve all lived that.
 No, the perfect Mothers’ Day gift (in our opinion) is making sure you don’t need data recovery services at all.

 At Gillware, we know a thing or two about backing up your files.
 From the extensive experience we’ve had with people not backing up their files, we had some great ideas on how a backup service should work.
-In 2006, we started putting all those ideas into practice when we started up Gillware Online Backup.
-After 10 years of providing intelligent, automated backup services, we sold Gillware Online Backup to StorageCraft, a leading backup services provider.
+Today, Gillware Data Solutions is your choice for a reliable backup solution.

 Above all, we figured out fairly quickly that if you want people to regularly back up their files, you need to offer backup solutions that are: